bitcoin-dot-org/developer.bitcoin.org/devguide/transactions.rst

    Creating A P2PKH Public Key Hash To Receive Payment

-Bob must first generate a private/public :ref:`key pair <term-key-pair>` before Alice can create the first transaction.
-Bitcoin uses the Elliptic Curve Digital Signature Algorithm (`ECDSA <https://en.wikipedia.org/wiki/Elliptic_Curve_DSA>`__) with the `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ curve; `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ :term:`private keys <Private key>` are 256 bits of random data.
+Bob must first generate a private/public :term:`key pair` before Alice can create the first transaction.
+Bitcoin uses the Elliptic Curve Digital Signature Algorithm (`ECDSA <https://en.wikipedia.org/wiki/Elliptic_Curve_DSA>`__) with the `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ curve; a `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ :term:`private key` is 256 bits of random data.
 A copy of that data is deterministically transformed into an `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ :term:`public key <Public key>`.
 Because the transformation can be reliably repeated later, the public key does not need to be stored.

 The public key (pubkey) is then cryptographically hashed.
 This pubkey hash can also be reliably repeated later, so it also does not need to be stored.
 The hash shortens and obfuscates the public key, making manual transcription easier and providing security against unanticipated problems which might allow reconstruction of private keys from public key data at some later point.

 Bob provides the pubkey hash to Alice.
 Pubkey hashes are almost always sent encoded as Bitcoin :term:`addresses <Address>`, which are base58-encoded strings containing an address version number, the hash, and an error-detection checksum to catch typos.
 The address can be transmitted through any medium, including one-way mediums which prevent the spender from communicating with the receiver, and it can be further encoded into another format, such as a QR code containing a :ref:`“bitcoin:” URI <term-bitcoin-uri>`.

 Once Alice has the address and decodes it back into a standard hash, she can create the first transaction.
 She creates a standard P2PKH transaction output containing instructions which allow anyone to spend that output if they can prove they control the private key corresponding to Bob’s hashed public key.
-These instructions are called the :term:`pubkey script <Pubkey script>` or scriptPubKey.
+These instructions are called the :term:`pubkey script` or scriptPubKey.

 Alice broadcasts the transaction and it is added to the block chain.
 The |network| categorizes it as an Unspent Transaction Output (UTXO), and Bob’s wallet software displays it as a spendable balance.

 When, some time later, Bob decides to spend the UTXO, he must create an input which references the transaction Alice created by its hash, called a Transaction Identifier (txid), and the specific output she used by its index number (:ref:`output index <term-output-index>`).
-He must then create a :term:`signature script <Signature script>`—a collection of data parameters which satisfy the conditions Alice placed in the previous output’s pubkey script.
+He must then create a :term:`signature script` —a collection of data parameters which satisfy the conditions Alice placed in the previous output’s pubkey script.
 Signature scripts are also called scriptSigs.

 Pubkey scripts and signature scripts combine `secp256k1 <http://www.secg.org/sec2-v2.pdf>`__ pubkeys and signatures with conditional logic, creating a programmable authorization mechanism.